hemanthgk10/awesome-devops/README.md

 [kubeflow](https://www.kubeflow.org/) - The Kubeflow project is dedicated to making deployments of machine learning (ML) workflows on Kubernetes simple, portable and scalable.

+# AI
+##### On-Call Agent
+[HolmesGpt](https://github.com/robusta-dev/holmesgpt) - The only AI assistant that investigates incidents like a human does - by looking at alerts and fetching missing data until it finds the root cause.
+Powered by OpenAI, Azure AI, AWS Bedrock, or any tool-calling LLM of your choice, including open source models.

 ##### Testing
 [KUTTL](https://kuttl.dev/) - The KUbernetes Test TooL (KUTTL) is a toolkit that makes it easy to test Kubernetes Operators (opens new window), just using YAML.